exohood/exohood/README.md

 # Social Media

-- 🌐 Website: www.exohood.com / www.exohood.org
+- 🌐 Website: www.exohood.com
-- 📫 E-mail: hello@exohood.com
+- 📫 E-mail: support@exohood.com
-- 🐥 Twitter: www.twitter.com/exohoodofficial
+- 🐥 Twitter: exohoodofficial

 <!---
 exohood/exohood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.